 Terri Robicheau, PT

 Beginning her career in orthopedics, Terri uncovered her passion for pelvic health physiotherapy and perinatal care after the birth of her children.
 It was then that she discovered a lack of readily available postpartum care and education for new parents in her home province of Nova Scotia.
 With the goal of addressing this gap in care, she has completed training in physiotherapy for various pelvic health and perinatal concerns, as well as unique training in physiotherapy for breastfeeding/chestfeeding support.
+With a passion for supporting new families, Terri also offers Infant Feeding Support Physiotherapy as well as Blocked Duct Ultrasound Therapy to address any issues or concerns while feeding your baby.
 Terri uses a thorough approach in her assessments and treatments, ensuring she takes the time to have a clear understanding of her patients’ concerns.
 She is passionate about working with her patients and empowering them as they achieve their rehabilitation goals.
 Terri has been practicing as a registered physiotherapist for over a decade.
 She graduated with an Honours Bachelor of Science degree in Human Kinetics from St. Francis Xavier University, followed by a Master's of Science in Physiotherapy degree from Dalhousie University.
 In her spare time, you will find Terri making memories with her husband and three young boys.
 She enjoys being active, baking, and going on walks with her sweet new puppy.